 Hekmat, one of our star Gaza embroiderers; Wafaa, Assistant Field Co-ordinator, Gaza; and Ibrahim, the Project’s Artistic Designer.
 You guys are doing a great job.
 Keep it up please.

-..the appointment of one of our history advisors, Mahmoud Hawari, to the position of Director General of the Palestine Museum in Birziet.
+..the appointment of a former PHT history advisor, Mahmoud Hawari, to the position of Director General of the Palestine Museum in Birziet.
 We wish him well and congratulate the museum on a wonderful and wise appointment.

 We are fortunate to have very skilled embroiderers stitching for the Palestine History Tapestry [PHT] Project in Gaza, The Naqab, Ramallah, Jordan, and Lebanon.
 So far, they have completed 17 panels and 13 spacers, and 4 panels and 5 spacers are currently being stitched.
 The Project’s field coordinators, historians, and organisers have identified 139 possible images for stitch.